synopsys-sig/synopsys-extension/README.md

 Before running Coverity using the Synopsys Security Scan, ensure the appropriate `project` and `stream` are set in your Coverity Connect server environment.

-Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Coverity into azure pipeline.
+Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Coverity into Azure pipeline.

 Here's an example piepline for Coverity scan using the Synopsys Synopsys Security Scan: